paprapara/treasure/README.md

 Hi,
 This is the first repository.
 It is build up on 28th, Mar.
-I hope I can hold on.
+I hope I can hold on for a long time.
+Best wish!